sarveshmann/cse15l-lab-reports/lab_report_4.md

 1. Remotely access the repository.

-2. Edit some files in the repository.
+2. Edit files in the repository.

 3. Commit the changes and push to the repository.